zwoo-hq/docs-de/docs/account.md

 - **Username**: your username must be unique and at least 3 characters long.
 - **Email**: your email must be unique and a valid email address.
 It will be used to verify your account.
 - **Password**: your password must be at least 8 characters long and contain at least one number and one special character.
-- **Beta code**: while ZWOO is in beta mode, you need to request access.
-You can get a beta code simply by contacting us.

 After creating an account, you will receive an email with a verification link.
 You need to click on this link to verify your account.